telerik/blazor-docs/getting-started/repl/intergration.md

 Telerik Extensions for [Visual Studio]({%slug getting-started-vs-integration-overview%}) and [Visual Studio Code]({%slug getting-started-vs-code-integration-overview%}) provide option to easily share your code to the Telerik REPL for Blazor with a few clicks.
 You can share the whole file or just a selection.

 The command can be used if more than 10 symbols are selected.
-If less symbols are selected, in Visual Studio it will appear as disabled and in Visual Studio Code you will get an error message ("Expected at least 10 characters").
+Otherwise Visual Studio will disable the command, and Visual Studio Code will show an error message ("Expected at least 10 characters").
 In case of multiple selection every new piece will be concatenated on a new line.

 If no selection is made, the whole file will be shared to Telerik REPL for Blazor.
 Only single files can be shared per command and not the whole application.
 Once the share to REPL process is triggered, notifications will appear in the bottom right corner for about 2 to 3 seconds to indicate the status, after that the default browser opens with the uploaded snippet.